 PaquetLab – Neurodegeneration and Vascular Dysfunction

-We are interested in the molecular and cellular mechanisms leading to neuronal death and cognitive decline in patients with neuropsychiatric disorders (e.g. Alzheimer’s disease and Frontotemporal dementia) and neurovascular impairments (stroke and vascular cognitive impairment).
-Our main focus is on building advanced human in vitro model systems recapitulating these diseases using induced pluripotent stem cells and genome editing with CRISPR/Cas9.
+The PaquetLab aims to understand the molecular and cellular mechanisms leading to nerve cell death and cognitive decline in patients with neuropsychiatric disorders (e.g. Alzheimer’s disease, Frontotemporal dementia and related disorders) and neurovascular impairments (stroke and vascular cognitive impairment).
+We apply cutting-edge technologies, such as CRISPR/Cas genome editing, differentiation of induced pluripotent stem cells (iPSCs) into human brain cells, and tissue engineering to build advanced human in vitro model systems recapitulating disease.

 Due to the inaccessibility of human brain cells for molecular research, neurodegenerative diseases have mostly been studied in animal and simplified cellular models, which have significantly broadened our knowledge, but have drawbacks limiting successful translational research.
-We aim to address this gap by developing human model systems based on patient-derived induced pluripotent stem cells, which have the genetic configuration of the patients and allow differentiating and studying somatic cell types directly affected by disease, such as neurons, glia or endothelial cells.
-In addition, these models are accessible for genetic manipulation and amenable to drug development, which facilitates molecular studies with disease-affected human cell types and can accelerate the identification of novel therapeutic approaches.
+We aim to address this gap by developing human model systems based on iPSCs, which have the genetic configuration of patients. iPSCs allow differentiating and studying somatic brain cell types directly affected by disease, such as neurons, astrocytes, microglia, oligodendrocytes, smooth muscle cells and endothelial cells.

 Professor of Neurobiology